 Masonry Movement Joints - 1 LU/HSW

-This program examines the movement characteristics of various types of masonry, and discusses how to successfully accommodate those movements resulting in a crack-free building.
-It analyzes the different sources of building movement including a material’s temperature changes, moisture changes, and deflection of building elements.
+Learn about the movement characteristics of various types of masonry, and discusses how to successfully accommodate those movements to create a crack-free building.
+We'll analyze different sources of building movement including a material’s temperature changes, moisture changes, and deflection of building elements.
 It looks at industry guidelines for location, spacing, and width of movement joints.
-It examines how to handle both vertical and horizontal movements including the detailing of flashing and other elements that may be required.
-And finally, the program examines building code requirements for showing movement joints on the construction drawings.
+We'll also discuss how to handle both vertical and horizontal movements including the detailing of flashing and other elements that may be required.
+Walk away with an understanding of the building code requirements for showing movement joints on the construction drawings.

-Participants will know all the typical conditions of a masonry building that require movement joints in order to prevent cracking, and will become familiar with concepts that dictate typical locations and spacing.
+Know all the typical conditions of a masonry building that require movement joints in order to prevent cracking, and be familiarized with concepts that dictate typical locations and spacing.

-Participants will view case studies of cracked walls and other failures, diagnose their causes, and will learn how the proper detailing for movement may have prevented the cracking.
+View case studies of cracked walls and other failures, diagnose their causes, and learn how the proper detailing for movement may have prevented the cracking.